pimterry/dev-bot/README.md

 This has a big scope!
 Right now though, it's focused on a certain specific niche within this:

-* Self-hosting your bots on AWS Lambda.
 * Interacting with your bots on Github.
 * Writing your bots in Node.

-In future it'd be great to expand the available hosts (to other lambda equivalents especially) and platforms (to Pivotal Tracker, Jira, Bitbucket, and Gerrit, more traditional chat platforms like Slack, and anywhere else developers interact with their code) and languages (suggestions welcome!
+In future it'd be great to expand the platforms (to Pivotal Tracker, Jira, Bitbucket, and Gerrit, more traditional chat platforms like Slack, and anywhere else developers interact with their code) and languages (suggestions welcome!
 Python?).
 One step at a time though.

 ## Get Started

 *This doesn't all work yet - this is the plan*.

-DevBot handles all the deployment and platform integration for you.
-What you need to do is expose an interface for the events you'd like to handle (mentions, pull requests, etc), do whatever you'd like to do (either with standard libraries or using DevBot's API for actions like replying on a comment thread), use the DevBot CLI tool to test your bot locally, or to push it to AWS.
+DevBot handles all the platform integration for you, and the [DevBot tool](https://github.com/pimterry/dev-bot-tool) handles all the deployment and hosting integration.
+All you need to do is expose an interface for the events you'd like to handle (mentions, pull requests, etc), run whatever code you'd like (either with standard libraries or using DevBot's API for actions like replying on a comment thread), and use the DevBot CLI tool to test your bot locally or to push it to AWS (or run it yourself, of course).

 First you need to install DevBot: